MartinSpindler/hdm/README.md

 The stable package release is available at [CRAN](https://CRAN.R-project.org/package=hdm).
 The stable release version can be installed by typing `install.packages("hdm")` in `R`.

+## Getting Started: Vignette

+After installation, uses can get started by following the vignette that is available via the command `vignette("hdm")`.

 ## References

 V. Chernozhukov, C. Hansen and M. Spindler (2016). "hdm: High-dimensional metrics." arXiv preprint arXiv:1608.00354 (2016), [available online](https://arxiv.org/abs/1603.01700).